corybill/errr/api.md

 <a name="ErrorBuilder+debug"></a>
 ### errorBuilder.debug(params, [shouldDebug]) ⇒ <code>[ErrorBuilder](#ErrorBuilder)</code>
 Add parameters to the stack trace that will make it easier to debug the problem.
+These values will appear in a in an object labeled "Debug Params" in the stack trace.
+You may call the 'debug' function as many times as you'd like on an ErrorBuilder instance.
+If the same key is passed in many times, the time it is passed in, will be the value that appears in the stack trace.

+Unlike the 'set' function, which merges 'set' values from different Errr instances with its own instance, the debug params start as an empty object for each Errr instance.
+They are attached to the stack trace and then forgotten.

 **Kind**: instance method of <code>[ErrorBuilder](#ErrorBuilder)</code>
 **Returns**: <code>[ErrorBuilder](#ErrorBuilder)</code> - - Returns the instance of errorBuilder to allow chainability.